argon-y job descriptions. Pages-long applications. Waiting and waiting to hear back. Not knowing if a real person is even looking at your application.

 To date, the company has sent the surveys to about 39,000 applicants, with an eye toward whether candidates felt supported during the process, if the turnaround time seemed too long or too short, and if they’d recommend the company to friends or family.

 “Now we have an opportunity for candidates to give us feedback that we can actually do something with,” Gehring says.
-For example, the company is working on programs to give job applicants more transparency in the process, like the ability to track their progress and ask for feedback even if the job’s not a fit.
+For example, the company launched a custom-built platform in October called J&J Shine, which gives job applicants what they want: more transparency throughout the application process, like the ability to track their progress in real time.

 That's a far cry from sending your application out into the great unknown.